Unload — Feel Lighter, Journal Deeper

 Research Background

-It all started with one simple question: why do so many people struggle emotionally, yet there's no tool out there that actually works well for them?
+It all started with one simple question: why do so many people struggle emotionally, yet no tool out there actually works for them?

-To answer that, I did a full round of secondary research and primary interviews — 2 people with personal therapy experience, plus 3 practicing therapists — to understand the structural problems in this space from both the supply and demand side.
+To answer that, I did a full round of secondary literature research plus first-hand interviews — 2 people with counseling experience and 3 practicing therapists — so I could understand the structural problems in this space from both the supply and demand sides.

-Finding #1: People Who Need Help Can't Take the First Step
+Finding #1: People Who Need Help Can't Take That First Step

-It's estimated that over 2 million people in Taiwan have depression, but fewer than 30% actually seek treatment.
-Among people aged 15–30, psychiatric diagnoses jumped from 220,000 to 290,000 within five years — yet over 70% still won't open up to anyone around them.
+It's estimated that over 2 million people in Taiwan have depression, but fewer than 30% actually seek help.
+Among people aged 15–30, psychiatric diagnoses jumped from 220,000 to 290,000 within five years — yet over 70% still won't talk to anyone around them about it.

-The barrier to seeking help isn't "not knowing resources exist."
-It's three deeply tangled psychological hurdles:
+When it comes to what's blocking people from seeking help, it's not "not knowing resources exist."
+It's three deeply tangled psychological barriers:

-Finding #2: Client Side — Existing Tools Are Stuck at Two Extremes
+Finding #2: User Side — Existing Tools Are Stuck at Two Extremes

 Option | Problem |